voideditor/void/CONTRIBUTING.md

 To bundle the IDE, run `yarn gulp vscode-win32-x64`.
 Here are the full options: vscode-{win32-ia32 | win32-x64 | darwin-x64 | darwin-arm64 | linux-ia32 | linux-x64 | linux-arm}(-min)

+If you're on Windows, we recommend running the project inside a dev container.